tilezen/tileops/go/README.md

 ### tldr

+    export GOPATH=$HOME/go
+    export PATH=$PATH:$GOPATH/bin
     go install ./...

 ### Go Modules

 The `go install` command will use [Go Modules](https://blog.golang.org/using-go-modules) to download the dependencies for the commands.

 Commands
 --------